GhazaleZe/Microcontoller_LAB/README.md

 ## LAB 05: Electric motors
 The main is in the s05.c file but questions functions are in the source file.
 ## LAB 06: Analog to digital converter
 The main is in the s06.c file but questions functions are in the source file.
+## LAB 07: UART
+Questions are in files named 2 to 5.
+The final one is 5.
 ### Support:
 ghazalze@yahoo.com